 Beth says: There’s a good level of carbonation, nice sharp bubbles, not too much.
 I love these.
 The flavors are unusual but not weird, and the flavor definitely comes through.
 There are some extracts in these, along with the flavorings, which makes sense.
 One nitpick: I wish these were bigger.

-Carrie says: This is the drink you want when you’re food and drink curious company comes over.
+Carrie says: This is the drink you want when you’re foodie curious company comes over.
 It’s special, and the labels and flavors are conversation starters.
 My kids and I liked Basil Berry, which tasted like summer, and Cactus Rose, with prickly pear and rose flower extract, the best.
 Peppermint Watermelon was way too minty and the watermelon got lost.
 The Lavender Cucumber was really delicious, though.
 One of my kids said, ‘This lavender cucumber smells like essential oils—in the best way possible!”

 Lauren says: These drinks had the perfect amount of carbonation.
 Not so much that my throat burns, but enough to make this drink feel like an interesting treat for my mouth.
 The Lemongrass Coconut really grew on me; the first sip tasted like the water at the bottom of coconut milk cans, but as I continued to drink it, the delicious lemongrass really came through.
 The Lavender Cucumber is amazing—it’s so refreshing and authentic-tasting.
 It would pair beautifully with gin or vodka if the clock has struck 5 pm.
 Basil Berry actually tasted like fennel to me.
-I actually enjoyed it, but I wouldn’t pronounce it a universally good/popular flavor.
+I actually enjoyed it, but I wouldn’t pronounce it as a universally good/popular flavor.

 Beth says: Definitely less carbonated than other brands.
 If you were making this on a Sodastream, I would think you needed to change the cartridge.
 As for the flavor (I tried Ginger Peach and Raspberry Hibiscus), it’s very fake tasting, with kind of a bitter finish.
 I wouldn’t buy this again.
 A shame, since it’s so cheap!